MicrosoftDocs/visualstudio-docs/docs/python/code-refactoring.md

 ## Extract method

-1. Select the lines of code or the expression to extract to a separate method.
+1. Select the lines of code or the expression to extract into a separate method.
 1. Select the **Edit > Refactor > Extract method...** menu command or type Ctrl-R, M.
 1. In the dialog that appears, enter a new method name, indicate where to extract it to, and select any closure variables.
 Variables not selected for closure are turned into method arguments: